dcmartin/kuiper/MOTION-AI.md

 quit
 ```

 Rules may also be defined using a JSON structure.
-There are two types of `actions` available: `log` to record to a log file or standard output; and `mqtt` to publish the SQL results as JSON, for example:
+There are two types of `actions` available: `log` to record to a log file or standard output; and `mqtt` to publish the SQL results as JSON, for example to publish to the `master` MQTT broker:

 ```
+export MQTT_HOST=192.168.1.50
 cat > motion_detected.json << EOF
 {
   "sql": "SELECT * from motion_annotated where count > 0",